 Does homeowners insurance cover sewer line damage?

 It’s unlikely that homeowners insurance will cover the repair costs unless another party or a natural disaster damaged your sewer line.
-Fortunately, many home warranty companies give you the ability to protect your sewer lines through plumbing system coverage.
+Fortunately, there are many home warranty companies that protect sewer lines through plumbing system coverage.

 What is hydro-jetting?